mli/deepnumpy-doc/guide/crash-course/3-autograd.md

 x
 ```

 Once we compute the gradient of $f(x)$ with respect to $x$, we’ll need a place to store it.
-In MXNet, we can tell an NDArray that we plan to store a gradient by invoking its `attach_grad` method.
+In MXNet, we can tell an ndarray that we plan to store a gradient by invoking its `attach_grad` method.

 ```{.python .input  n=6}
 x.attach_grad()